 Career changes can be brilliant, as employees can transfer experience and skills across industries and function in the search for their calling.
-However, it can also indicate that a candidate is rash, and unlikely to be with your organisation long term.
+They can help remedy skills shortages, and improve the overall output of the workforce.
+However, if someone is a prolific career changer, it can also indicate that they are rash, and unlikely to be with your organisation long term.

 Too many career changes suggest a lack of commitment, or impulsiveness that you may well want to avoid.
 So perhaps they have been making ends meet, but one alarm bell may be unrelated courses and professional qualifications, as they may be an accountant now, but if they also have qualifications in hairdressing, hypnotherapy and human resources, you may have a flighty candidate on your hands.

 You’ve written your job description, and have a view of your ideal candidate, but be sure to take the time to outline the skills, competencies or qualifications that you simply cannot do without and keep these at hand when perusing CVs.